systemsguide/systemsguide.github.io/docs/foundations.md

 ### Terminology

-- **Headmates** - the individuals that comprise a plural system (aka its *members*) - used similarly to "roommates".
-May or may not be able to communicate with one another.
+- **Headmates** - The individuals that comprise a plural system (aka its *members*) - used similarly to "roommates".
+May or may not be able to directly communicate with one another.
-- **Fronting** - A system member possessing control of the body they're in (i.e. being "in the front" of the body; at the wheel.)
+- **Fronting** - A system member having control of the body they're in (i.e. being "in the front" of the body; at the wheel).
+Usually not black-and-white, with partial and shared fronting common.
 - **Switching** - Headmates exchanging control of the body (i.e "switching in" to the front and "switching out" to the back).
-Some plural systems do not experience this phenomenon, and instead have a permanent front.
+Not universal, but a common experience.

 ### Relevance